MiguelStattmiller/Enterprise-Infrastructure-Lab/README.md

 ## Project Overview

-This project is part of my **Enterprise Infrastructure Lab**, a virtual enterprise environment built entirely using **UTM on macOS**.
+This project is part of my **Enterprise Infrastructure Lab**, a virtual enterprise environment built using **UTM on macOS**.

-The lab simulates a small enterprise network composed of three virtual machines:
+The laboratory demonstrates the deployment and integration of enterprise networking, Windows infrastructure, and Security Information and Event Management (SIEM) technologies.

+The environment consists of:

-- **pfSense Community Edition** – Enterprise firewall, network gateway, routing, NAT, DNS, DHCP, OpenVPN remote access, Snort IDS/IPS, Squid Proxy and SquidGuard web filtering.
+- **pfSense Community Edition** – Firewall, gateway, NAT, OpenVPN, Squid Proxy, SquidGuard, and Snort IDS/IPS.
-- **Windows Server** – Active Directory Domain Services (AD DS), DNS, DHCP integration, Organizational Units (OUs), Group Policy Objects (GPOs), centralized authentication and enterprise infrastructure management.
+- **Windows Server** – Active Directory, DNS, DHCP, Group Policy, and centralized identity management.
-- **Ubuntu Desktop** – Linux administration and deployment of the Wazuh SIEM platform for centralized log collection, monitoring and security event analysis.
+- **Ubuntu Server** – Wazuh SIEM for centralized log collection, event correlation, security monitoring, and alerting.

-The environment is intentionally configured as an **IPv4-only network**, with **IPv6 disabled** to reduce unnecessary complexity and maintain the focus on core enterprise infrastructure technologies.
-This approach simplifies the deployment of firewall policies, Active Directory, DNS, DHCP, VPN services and security monitoring without requiring parallel IPv6 configurations.
-IPv6 can be incorporated in future iterations of the lab as additional networking scenarios are developed.

-The objective of this project is to simulate a realistic enterprise infrastructure by integrating secure networking, centralized identity management, endpoint administration and security monitoring within an isolated virtual environment.
 ---

 > [!NOTE]